Margaret Murray Washington: Anti-lynching activist

-Around the turn of the century, many black people of the south were being targeted as victims of lynching.
-With the increasing numbers of lynching going on with blacks many organizations started to form during this period.
-In 1895 a large group of black women formed the National Federation of Afro-American Women, and Margaret Murray was elected the president.
+Around the turn of the century, many black people in the South were victims of lynching.
+With the increasing numbers of lynchings of blacks, many organizations started to form during this period.
+In 1895 a large group of black women formed the National Federation of Afro-American Women, and Washington was elected the president.

-This organization did an array of jobs from helping women in the south that were trying to buy a house to opening day care giving women an opportunity to go to work.
+This organization addressed an array of issues, from helping women in the south that were trying to buy a house, to opening a daycare which gave women an opportunity to go to work.
 The union of the NFAA and the Washington Colored League formed the National Federation of Afro-American Women.
-Washington was a firm believer that many racial issues could be fixed through interracial cooperation.
-She believed that not everyone was out to harm people of color.
+Washington believed that many racial issues could be fixed through interracial cooperation.

-In 1920 a National Association of Colored Women Conference was held in Tuskegee, Alabama.
+In 1920, a National Association of Colored Women Conference was held in Tuskegee, Alabama.
 The main topic on the agenda was lynching.
-Many of the recently founded anti-lynching organizations in attendance expressed their support in a bill that defined lynching as an act of "murder", and that the killer had to suffer repercussions for their actions.
+Many of the recently founded anti-lynching organizations in attendance expressed their support of a bill that defined lynching as an act of murder and that the killer had to suffer repercussions for their actions.
 Two important white women in attendance, Carrie Parks Johnson and Sara Estelle Haskins, from the Southern Methodist Women's Committee, were invited to Washington's home.
-Both women were surprised at the huge number of highly educated black middle class women there.
+Both women were surprised at the huge number of highly educated black middle-class women there.